chiggachiggayeah/weatherman/weatherman.md

 "It *kind of* worked," said Jack, shooting a mischievous look at her father from underneath the bill of her hat.

 "Oh you don't remember.
 It wasn't *perfect*" admitted Ernst.
 "It really had one flaw.
-You'd start tornadoes just as much as you killed 'em."
+You'd start tornadoes just as much as you killed 'em.
+But that joke?
+The real point is that a butterfly flapping its wings a foot from where we stand might cause a hurricane in the Carribean.
+You can prove that."

 (this feels like pointless digression about how, in a large sense, weather modification is pointless)
 ---